rangsimanketkaew/data-sci-ml/README.md

-# Machine Learning
+# Machine Learning and Deep Learning stuff
-Tips and Tricks for Machine Learning (+Deep Learning)

 ## Install packages for ML